Written by Donald E. Sheppard|

 Louisiana Coastal Chronicles, by: Biedma, Elvas, Inca

-Elvas says, "A half a league (just over a mile) before they came to the sea (the Gulf of Mexico at Belize on the Full Moon), they anchored for a day to rest because they were very tired from rowing (for steerage down the river) and greatly disheartened because of the many days during which they had eaten nothing but parched and boiled corn, which was doled out in a ration of a leveled-off helmet to each mess (group) of three (men).
+Elvas says, "A half a league (just over a mile) before they came to the sea (the Gulf of Mexico at Triumph on Full Moon), they anchored for a day to rest because they were very tired from rowing (for steerage down the river) and greatly disheartened because of the many days during which they had eaten nothing but parched and boiled corn, which was doled out in a ration of a leveled-off helmet to each mess (group) of three (men).
 While we were there, seven canoes of Indians came to attack the Christians...
 The governor ordered armed men to enter the canoes (which had made it downriver) and go against the Indians and put them to flight.
-The Indians also came to attack us by land through a thicket and a swamp (as they had done against Cabeza de Vaca, near the same place, a decade earlier).
+The Indians also came to attack us by land through a thicket and a swamp (as they had done against Cabeza de Vaca near there 14 years earlier).
 The Indians had clubs set with very sharp fish bones."
 Inca says, "...an Indian the size of a Philistine (had a) dart, or long arrow, with three barbs in the place of one (at the tip)...
 The barb in the center was a handbreadth longer than the two on the sides... (like) harpoons and not smooth points."

 This observation, the last of a very hostile Indian in North America, may well have inspired today's "Devil" image which was born in Europe in the 1540's just after news of DeSoto's defeat arrived there.
 That image - a tall, slender, body hairless red man, with a three pronged spear in hand - survives to this day.
 According to the Spaniards, North America was the Devil's domain, given its defeat of the Great Conquistador Hernando de Soto.